native-land-digital/next-nld/README.md

 - Checking and removing duplicate research entries (requires collaboration with research team)
 - Providing more options to react select lists on front page?
 Is it necessary or 50 initial results is enough?
 - Getting language to reload on the current page
+- Ensuring front-page API endpoints (in `polygons/search`) only are valid when coming from the front page)
+- Use of `executeRawUnsafe` inside the protected polygon PATCH endpoint could be improved (needs to handle insertion of Multipolygons)

 Aspirational:
 - Adding placenames